TheGamingWinner/Note-project/README.md

-# notes-app using javascript-local storage
+# Notes-app using javascript-local storage

-A Notes App built with vanilla JavaScript and Local Storage. visit my website-https://thegamingwinner.github.io/Note-project/
+# A Notes App built with vanilla JavaScript and Local Storage.
+ visit my website-https://thegamingwinner.github.io/Note-project/

-To create the app follow the steps below
+# To create the app follow the steps below
 1. If you are using GitHb desktop

    A. Go to this page on your web browser -https://github.com/TheGamingWinner/Note-project